clecap/sector-coop/Source/User-Client/Documentation/Usage.md

 Run the express.js web server by running `> node app.js`

 # Using the Features
+The User-client pages currently are only tested using the `Chromium` browser.
+Firefox currently will not work proerly, since CORS policies are not properly set for the user-client server.

 The following sections require the user to import their data from file, or from the identity server.